 Each step in that manual assembly introduces two compounding problems.
 The first is delay: by the time the report is ready, the operational window it describes has already closed.
 The second is distortion: every reformatting step is an opportunity for a formula error, a mismatched join, or a filtered row that quietly warps what leadership actually sees.
 High-performance operations do not produce better reports.
 They eliminate the manual assembly process entirely by replacing static data storage with a live data engine that delivers current information directly to the decision-maker without human intervention.

-What does reporting latency actually cost per year?
+What does reporting latency actually do to operational decisions?

 Reporting latency does not affect all decisions equally, but it affects every decision.
-The table below maps the operational and financial consequences of three data latency states against weekly staff time and annual margin exposure.
+The table below maps the operational consequences of three data latency states against weekly staff time consumed and the type of decisions each state produces.1

 |---|---|---|---|